JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_quickstart.rst

        a.
 You should see <yourusername>@NERSC.gov listed.

 .. warning::
-    You need to re-activate your Globus Endpoint every 11 days.
-JAWS should give you an appropriate error if you need to do this.
+    You need to re-activate your nersc#dtn Globus Endpoint every 11 days and lbnl#lrc every 7 days.
+We are working towards removing these requirements.
+JAWS should give you an appropriate error if you need to re-activate your token.
 Go to globus.org and click on "ENDPOINTS".
 If "NERSC DTN" says "inactive", you can click on the activate endpoint symbol at the right.

 |